make-software/how-to-casperlabs/docs/aws/setup-testnet-validator-from-scratch.md

 ```
 /etc/casper/node_util.py watch
 ```
-Make sure the Node is in KeepUp and has synced enough blocks for the current TTL (18 hours / 16.384 = 3955 blocks).
+Make sure the Node is in KeepUp and has synced enough blocks for the current TTL (18 hours / 16.384 = 3955 blocks) before continuing with the next steps.

 ## Bond to the network